Lugat/SlackBot/README.md

 Will translate a text into a specified target language.

+## Ask

+Will ask the AI assistant a question.

 # Routines

 Routines work similar to cronjobs.
 They will trigger a certain action based on a schedule.
 A routine is always bound to a channel.